Twixes/matloka.com/_drafts/floating-point-101.md

 Here's the trick: a biased exponent value of 0 is a special case – it makes the significand's leading digit _also_ 0.
 Set both the biased exponent and significand to 0s and _voilà_, 0 as a result.
 That's a useful number to have.

 Hmm, what if we set the sign to 1 at the same time?
-It's quite obviously ridiculous for _zero_ to be neg– WHAT?!
+This signifies a negative value, but it's quite obviously ridiculous for _zero_ to be neg– WHAT?!
 According to all sources (what sources now) we _do_ actually get -0 this way.
 It's not even as absurd as it seems at first glance: for almost all intents and purposes -0 == +0 and the cases where the difference is visible are logical.
 We'll get to those in TODO.

 ## The Subnormal

 This still leaves us with a gap.
 Absolute differences between neighboring floating-point values get smaller as the values themselves do so too – after all, precision is defined here in terms of significant binary digits, not a constant interval.
-Using the calculator above, we can see that (assuming double-precision) the interval between numbers on the order of 2^62 is 1000, while for those on the order of 2^3 it's 0.000000000000002.
+Using the calculator above, we can see that (assuming double precision) the interval between numbers on the order of 2^62 is 1000, while for those on the order of 2^3 it's 0.000000000000002.

-Naturally, the absolute interval is tiniest at the bottom end of the exponent range.
+Naturally, the absolute interval is smallest at the bottom end of the exponent range.
 For values on the order of 2^(-1022) it's just 5e-324 – a minuscule number.
 Now, the bias in the double-precision format is -1023, so you might think -1023 should be the lowest possible exponent, but we've got to keep that special case with 0 in mind.
 There are 3 --

-## The Zeroes
-+0 and -0

 ## The Guards
 Guard digits